Apartment Building Loans | Commercial Mortgage Loans

-Stephen A. Sobin, president of Select Commercial Funding, LLC provided the Florida borrower with a 25 year loan.
+Stephen A. Sobin, president of Select Commercial Funding, LLC provided the Georgia borrower with a 25 year loan.

 Select Commercial Funding, LLC specializes in apartment building loans, commercial mortgages and business real estate loans nationwide.